SergioCampbell/ReactChat/README.md

 # Chat react and Firebase

 Little chat using React and Firebase.
-The authentication i enable with Google account.
+The authentication is enable with Google account.

 ## Review